scaleoutsean/awesome-solidfire/README.md

 - NetApp Trident
   - In v20.01 NetApp Trident delivered support for Prometheus metrics.
 A how-to is available [here](https://netapp.io/2020/02/20/prometheus-and-trident/)
   - [Example](https://scaleoutsean.github.io/2021/05/25/external-access-to-netapp-trident-solidfire-metrics.html) for SolidFire
+- SolidFire CSI
+  - Similarly to Trident CSI, embeds metadata into SolidFire Volume Metadata.
+SFC v2 collects and extracts those by default, so it is much easier to get all metrics and metadata from SFC v2 than Trident (even if you need to cross-reference SFC v2 data against Kubernetes metrics)

 #### Icinga and Nagios